-Across all food and beverage manufacturing environments, there’s a push for greater efficiency and reduced downtime, both of which are essential to maintaining and increasing profits.
+Across all manufacturing environments, there’s a push for greater efficiency and reduced downtime, both of which are essential to maintaining and increasing profits.
 While most manufacturers have a general idea of how to drive production improvements, drilling down and understanding the true barriers to efficiency isn’t always clear.
 In fact, there’s often little visibility into the root causes of production disruptions, whether they stem from drawn-out changeover processes, faulty equipment, or other hidden bottlenecks.
 For this reason, many manufacturers have turned to OEE data collection software to increase productivity and improve yields.

 Forward-thinking companies are leveraging OEE data collection software to digitally collect data and analyze the performance of their plants in real time.
 Much of the data collection process can be automated, and by using OEE software, Production Managers no longer need to rely on spreadsheets, making it far easier to measure and interpret OEE.